 Select an FX slot or drop in an effect from the browser on the right-hand side.

 If a unit is connected you’ll be able to live preview the Grid Effect you are creating by hitting the “Live Preview” switch.

 Once you're happy with the content in the pack you can either save it to your account, computer or send it to your Circuit Rhythm.
 This is done with the options at the top of the Packs screen:

 When you click 'Send to Circuit Rhythm' you'll be able to decide if you want to send the whole Pack, or just one section (which will be much faster).

 Once you click one of these options you can choose the Pack slot to send to (note that only one will be available if no SD card is inserted to Circuit Rhythm).

 After clicking Send Pack you'll see a progress bar on the screen and the unit will show it is receiving the Pack.
 This can take some time, and you should make sure the unit remains connected and powered while it sends.
 The computer should not go to sleep as well.
 If the transfer does fail, you can just try again.
 Circuit Rhythm will always keep a back up of the Pack that was loaded before the transfer so that it can boot up into that Pack.

-The firmware tab will let you update the firmware on Circuit Rhythm.
-You'll see an exclamation point next to this tab if new firmware is available for your unit.
-You can also review release notes for the latest firmware here.
+The Update page will let you update the firmware on Circuit Rhythm.
+You can also review the release notes for the latest firmware here.